Archives: Articles

 Plug Tire

-The man repairing flat car tire with repair kit, Tire plug repair kit for tubeless tires.
+The man repairing flat car tires with a repair kit a tire plug repair kit for tubeless tires.

 First, it is important to know what plugging a tire means.
 It involves removing the object that caused the puncture, reaming out the hole, and inserting a rubber plug or a patch.
 Plugging a tire is a temporary fix, and you should always take your car to a professional tire shop to have it repaired or replaced as soon as possible.